 On the back of the successful exploration activities in Kenya during 2012 and 2013, the Company, together with its partners, ramped up its exploration program in Kenya.
-The Company currently has five drilling rigs and one testing and completion rig operating in Kenya and Ethiopia, and the currently plan is to maintain this rig count throughout the rest of 2014.
+The Company entered 2015 with three drilling rigs and one testing and completion rig operating in Kenya dedicated to fulfilling our exploration drilling commitments and continuing with appraisal drilling in the discovered South Lokichar Basin.
+The Company is encouraged by the excellent well results from our recent appraisal program at Ngamia and Amosing and we will be conducting Extended Well Tests at both fields during 2015, aimed at improving reservoir definition.
+Given the changing focus of the 2015 work program to appraisal and development studies of the South Lokichar Basin discoveries in the